Yousuf-Omran/Video_Action_Recognition/README.md

 you can notice that the jumping action exists in almost all videos in selected classes, which makes it challenging to evaluate the model performance.

 ### References Method 📄
-I performed “CNN with LSTM” method which is based on:
+I performed the “CNN with LSTM” method which is based on the following:

     a- The “Long-term Recurrent Convolutional Networks for Visual Recognition and Description” paper https://arxiv.org/abs/1411.4389.